BenficaPhil/nextflow-qiime2-pipeline/README.md

 # Nextflow QIIME 2 Pipeline for USDA-ARS ABBL
 Automates all QIIME 2 steps typically run in ABBL's 16S rRNA amplicon analysis protocol.
 Can run everything from data import to producing a rarefaction curve with 1 command and 3 folders (sequencing data, metadata, and the nextflow scripts).
+A 2nd command completes your alpha and beta diversity analyses.

 The pipeline is designed to access the QIIME 2 installations on the USDA-ARS SCINet HPC.

 ## Steps the pipeline runs by default
 1. Generate a manifest file
 2. Imports paired-end sequencing data
-3. Trims primers with Cutadapt
+3. Trims V3-V4 primers with Cutadapt
 4. Finds what values to set as truncation parameters in DADA2 for a Q30 cutoff
 5. Runs denoising with DADA2
 6. Runs taxonomic classification using a SILVA 138.2 classifier weighted to animal proximal gut
 7. Filters the ASV table to remove mitochondria, chloroplasts, and Unasssigned
 8. Exports a genus-level feature table
-9. Produces a grouped table (e.g. if plotting combined samples for each Treatment group)
+9. Produces a grouped table QZA (e.g. if plotting combined samples for each Treatment group)
 10. Produces a phylogenetic tree for later diversity step
 11. Produces an alpha rarefaction curve
 12. Runs functional prediction with PICRUSt2